top of page

 ACTION:

-Four of the schools in the network also have new latrines which help not only in the reduction of open defecation, but provide facilities for girls in particular.
+Seven of the schools in the network also have new latrines, which help not only in the reduction of open defecation but also provide facilities for girls in particular to manages their menses at school.

 MORE TO COME:

-CPAR is embarking on the next phase of the Green Schools Network and will be adding two new schools in 2023/24.
+CPAR is embarking on the next phase of the Green Schools Network and will be adding four new schools in 2024-2025.

 _MG_8328.jpg